open-policy-agent/opa/docs/docs/ocp/concepts.md

     - Example: `https://github.com/example/app-policy.git`
   - Reference (Optional): git reference
     - Example: `refs/head/main`
-  - Commit (Optional): Commit sha of the commit you want the bundle built from
+  - Commit (Optional): Commit sha of the commit you want the bundle built from.
+When both `commit` and `reference` are specified, the commit hash takes precedence.
     - Example: `d4e5f6a7b8c9d0e1f2a3b4c5d6e7f8a9b0c1d2e3`
   - Path (Optional): Git path to the files to be included in the policy
     - Example: `policies/authz`